Duluth Personal Injury Lawyer

 - Damages: The plaintiff suffered actual damages, such as medical bills, lost wages, pain, suffering, and emotional distress.

-Compensation in Personal Injury Cases:
+Compensation in Duluth Personal Injury Cases:

 If a personal injury claim is successful, the injured party (plaintiff) may receive compensation, which can include: